 4. A 10-year-old Zach Certner started his organization, SNAP, as an athletic program for children with special needs.

-6. Kalin Konrad started her annual backyard carnival for Alzheimer’s when she was in 5th grade.
-Kalin originally began the event when her grandmother was diagnosed with the disease.
+6. Kalin Konrad started an annual backyard carnival to raise money for Alzheimer’s research when she was in fifth grade after her grandmother was diagnosed with the disease.

-7. 13-year-old Claire Fraise wanted to give dogs who would be euthanized a second chance with her organization, Lucky Tails Animal Rescue.
+7. Claire Fraise wanted to give dogs who would be euthanized a second chance.
+At 13, she started her own rescue organization.

-8. Former anorexic teens Liana Rosenman and Kristina Saffran decided to start Project HEAL to raise money for teens who needed treatment for eating disorders.
+8. Former anorexic teens Liana Rosenman and Kristina Saffran started Project HEAL to raise money for teens needing treatment for eating disorders.

-9. LuLu Cerone founded LemonAID warriors at 10 years old to help other kids make social activism part of their social lives.
+9. LuLu Cerone founded LemonAID Warriors when she was 10 to help other kids make social activism part of their social lives.

-10. Wanting to end hunger, Katie Stagliano, now 14, started planting fruits and vegetables in her garden to help the hungry.
+10. Wanting to fight hunger, Katie Stagliano started planting fruits and vegetables in her garden to help the hungry.
 Her organization, Katie’s Krops, has helped feed thousands of people and has trained other teen gardeners to do the same.